whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/05-installation-fabrication/05-02-generated-3d-model-from-2d-image-3d-print-assignment.md

 7. Reduce the number of triangles in the mesh file to under 1 million.
 [How to Reduce Triangles in Blender](https://youtu.be/xkMdZJDfE3o)
 8. Clean up the mesh as needed to remove unwanted parts or add additional parts.
 9. Install the Blender 3D Print Toolbox.
 [How to Install 3D Print Toolbox Blender Addon](https://youtu.be/_E-b6CENHms)
 10. Ensure that the mesh is _manifold_ or watertight.
+[How to Make 3D Model Manifold](https://youtu.be/beAfWDEdjCc)
 11. Export an `STL` file for 3D printing.
 12. Import the `STL` file into Bambu Studio.
+[How to Import STL into Bambu Studio](https://youtu.be/oy8qJwpbzyQ)
 13. Size the model appropriately with the scale tool.
 Enable add supports for overhangs.
 Slice the model and view the total amount of filament and estimated print time. _Prints consuming over 250g of filament cost an additional $0.50 per 25g._ [Fab Studios Filament Store](https://my.cia.edu/ICS/Departments/CIA_Store/Fabrication_Studios/Rapid_Prototyping/)
 14. Print the model on the 3D printers in Fab Studios. _Note: Prints (or series of prints) under 250g are free and do not require purchase.
     Prints (or series of prints) that exceed 250g must be payed for._